 Daniel attended Brandeis Hillel Day School and later graduated with a degree in management and business from Skidmore College, and has been working in his family's real estate business ever since.
 During his tenure, he has overseen the repositioning of distressed assets, negotiations with new and existing tenants, and the negotiations and underwriting of new investments.
 Daniel currently sits on the board of the Downtown Berkeley Association, a non-profit improvement district working to revitalize Downtown Berkeley.
 Previously, Daniel was part of the formation committee for Marin Rocks, a music history museum and participated in the Impacts Grant Initiative of the San Francisco Federation.
 He is the son of Varda (a former JCHS board member) and Irving Rabin.
 The Rabins are one of the Bay Area's pre-eminent philanthropic families, having played critical roles in the community including, but not limited to, serving as Northwest Regional Chair of AIPAC, founder of YAD of the Federation, Menorah Park, and board members of countless organizations.

 Barbara has been an indefatigable community leader and philanthropist for over 40 years.
 She has served as President of Jewish Learning Works and of the Jewish Home of San Francisco, board member of Lehrhaus Judaica and trustee of Brandeis University, her alma mater by which she was recently named Distinguished Alumna of the Year.
-Barbara holds a Masters degree from Harvard University and a Ph.D. from the University of San Francisco and she has served as Library Commissioner for the City of San Francisco and on the advisory boards of the Department of Jewish Studies at Stanford University.
-She was a member of the San Francisco School Volunteers and Achievement Awards for College Scientists.
-Barbara has also served as Chair of the statewide selection committee of the Diller Teen Tikkun Olam Awards.
+Barbara holds a Masters degree from Harvard University and has a Doctorate of Education from University of San Francisco.
+Barbara has served as Library Commissioner for the City of San Francisco and on the advisory board of the Department of Jewish Studies at Stanford University.
+She was a member of the San Francisco School Volunteers and Achievement Awards for College Scientists (ARCS).
+Barbara has also served as Chair of the statewide selection committee of the Diller Team Tikkun Olam Awards.
 She received the Judith Chapman Award and was co-recipient with her husband, Richard, of the Scopus Award of Hebrew University and United Way's de Tocqueville Award for Community Philanthropy and Service.

 Parent of Jake Rosenberg, Class of 2014